epfl-dlab/GoogleTrendsAnchorBank/README.md

 ~~~

 The explicit list of requirements can be found in [`requirements.txt`](requirements.txt).
-Note that G-TAB was developed and tested in Python 3.8.1.
+We developed and tested it in Python 3.8.1.

 # Example usage